burakkose/dotfiles/README.md

 # Overview

-This repository is my personal template to tracking dotfiles.
-It contains lots of personal applications and settings, so if you decide to use installer script, please check the application list, review the code, and remove things you don’t want.
+This repository is my personal template to tracking dotfiles via Ansible.
+It contains lots of personal applications and settings, so if you decide to use, please check the application list, and remove things you don’t want.

-**Not: If you are willing to use installer script, you need to have Arch Linux.
-Otherwise, you need to do manually.**

 ## What's in it?